lee-dohm/code-smells/README.md

 * p87

-> It's surprising how often you look at thickly commented code and notice that the comments are there because the code is bad.
+> It's surprising how often you look at thickly commented code and notice that the comments are there because the code is bad. <br/>
+> -- *[Refactoring][refactoring]*

 #### Data Class

 * p86

 > These are classes that have fields, getting and setting methods for the fields, and nothing else.
-Such classes are dumb data holders and are almost certainly being manipulated in far too much detail by other classes.
+Such classes are dumb data holders and are almost certainly being manipulated in far too much detail by other classes. <br/>
+> -- *[Refactoring][refactoring]*

 #### Data Clumps

 * p81

 > Data items tend to be like children; they enjoy hanging around in groups together.
 Often you'll see the same three or four data items together in lots of places: fields in a couple of classes, parameters in many method signatures.
-Bunches of data that hang around together really ought to be made into their own object.
+Bunches of data that hang around together really ought to be made into their own object. <br/>
+> -- *[Refactoring][refactoring]*

 #### Disjointed API

 * [Refactoring: Ruby Edition][refactoring-ruby]

 > Libraries are often written with flexibility as the number one priority.
 The author needs to build in this flexibility so that her library can be used by many different people in many different ways.
-This flexibility often presents itself as a relatively fine-grained, disjointed API, with many configuration options.
+This flexibility often presents itself as a relatively fine-grained, disjointed API, with many configuration options. <br/>
+> -- *[Refactoring: Ruby Edition][refactoring-ruby]*

 #### Divergent Change

 * p79

 > Divergent change occurs when one class is commonly changed in different ways for different reasons.
 If you look at a class and say, "Well, I will have to change these three methods every time I get a new database; I have to change these four methods every time there is a new financial instrument," you likely have a situation in which two objects are better than one.
-That way each object is changed only as a result of one kind of change.
+That way each object is changed only as a result of one kind of change. <br/>
+> -- *[Refactoring][refactoring]*

 *See [Single Responsibility Principle][srp]*